VicentBotellaFerragud/Note-Taking-App/README.md

 # Note-Taking-App
-Note taking application built with Angular and .NET.
+Simple full-stack project built with Angular and .NET.
+In this note-taking app you can create, read, update and delete reminder notes.